jlmcgraw/network_configuration_navigator/readme.md

 	subnets etc) for all files in the set you're analyzing

-	Very useful for trying to follow the flow of complex configurations and to point items that are defined but never used
+	Very useful for trying to follow the flow of complex configurations and to point out items that are defined but never used

 	e.g.:
 		./iosToHtml.pl -e -h -f -s ./sample_configs/*.cfg